Tylenol Plus Children's Cold & Cough Side Effects

 Generic Name: acetaminophen / dextromethorphan / phenylephrine

-Note: This page contains side effects data for the generic drug acetaminophen / dextromethorphan / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tylenol Plus Children's Cold & Cough.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Tylenol Plus Children's Cold & Cough.

 For the Consumer